Overview

 - The script order matters due to the

-Then all that’s needed when to referencing user_data
+Then all that’s needed when to referencing the user_data in an

 user_data = "${data.template_cloudinit_config.example.rendered}"